Divergence-from-randomness model: Examples of divergence from randomness

 Let t be a term and c be a collection.
-Let the term occur in tfc=nL(t,c)=200 locations, and in df(t,c)=nL(t,c)=100 documents.
+Let the term occur in tfc=nL(t,c)=200 locations, and in df(t,c)=100 documents.
 The expected average term frequency is avgtf(t,c)=200/100=2; this is the average over the documents in which the term occurs.

-Let N.D(c)=1000 be the total amounts of documents.
+Let N.D(c)=1000 be the total number of documents.
 The term's occurrence is 10% in the documents: P.D(t|c)=100/1000.
 The expected average term frequency is 200/1000=1/5, and this is the average over all documents.
 The term frequency is shown as Kt =0,...,6.

 The following table show the column nD is the number of Documents that contains kt occurrence of t, shown as nD(t,c,kt).
 Another column nL is the number of Locations at which the term occurs follows by this equation: nL=kt*nD.
 The columns to the right show the observed and Poisson probabilities.

 P obs,elite(Kt) is the observed probability over all documents.
 P Poisson, all, lambda(Kt) is the Poisson probability, where lambda(t,c)=nL(t,c)/N D(c)=0.20 is the Poisson parameter.
 The table illustrates how the observed probability is different from the Poisson probability.
 P Poisson(1) is greater than P obs(1), whereas for kt>1.the observed probabilities are greater than the Poisson probabilities.
 There is more mass in the tail of the observed distribution than the Poisson distribution assumes.

 Moreover, the columns to the right illustrate the usage of the elite documents instead of all documents.
 Here, the single event probability is based on the locations of elite documents only.